Ifeoluwa-Jaymz/intermediate_project/README.md

 # intermediate_project
 Project repository for intermediate mentee
+A regex function to extract covid-19